forgotten-pillar/fp-notes/content/miscellaneous/father-son-together.md

 > 2. And I **will make of thee a great nation**, and I **will bless thee**, and **make thy name great**; and **thou shalt be a blessing**:
 > 3. And **I will bless them that bless thee**, and curse him that curseth thee: and **in thee shall all families of the earth be blessed**.

 As in antitype of Abraham and God, so in the type of the Father and the Son: the Father (JHVH) is speaking to His Son, to get out of Heaven - His country, from His kindred, from His Father's house, unto the earth.
 And the promise is to make great nation.
-For more information see [[christ-the-everlasting-father|Christ - Everlasting Father]].
+For more information see [[The Covenant with Abraham]] and [[christ-the-everlasting-father|Christ - Everlasting Father]].
 ## The Promise of Inheritance - 3/5 ⭐️⭐️⭐️ | 🤝

 > [!bible] [Genesis 15:5 - KJV](https://www.biblegateway.com/passage/?search=Genesis+15:5&version=kjv)